 The Best Halloween Costume Stores in Toronto

-The best halloween costume stores in Toronto have a gaping, infected wound or intensely constricting corset (depending on your costume preference) waiting for you when you walk in the door.
-And yes, those are good things (around Halloween, at least).
+The best halloween costume stores in Toronto have a gaping, infected wound or intensely constricting corset waiting for you when you walk in the door.
 These stores boast ideas as much as costume options, and usually come with staff that are eager to help you craft your Halloween vision.
-As well as costumes right off the rack, a good number of these shops also design custom get-ups to suit your Halloween needs (though the final bill is usually far from a treat).

 Here are the best Halloween costume stores in Toronto.

 Malabar is practically a museum, nevermind a great place to pick up (though more likely, rent) a Halloween costume.
-An often-tapped resource for theatre types in Toronto, Malabar has a spectacular selection of period dress (including amazing Elizabethan gowns), with a killer rabbit and purple dinosaur getup thrown in for good measure.
-Just be prepared to fork over a little dough.
+An often-tapped resource for theatre types in Toronto, Malabar has a spectacular selection of period dress, with a killer rabbit and purple dinosaur getup thrown in for good measure.
 More »

 Theatrix Costume House has over 50,000 costumes, wigs, and accessories to choose from, which means you might have a bad time if you walk in with no clue as to what you want.
 On the other hand, if you have an overly specific idea of your Halloween vision, Theatrix will actually custom create it for you.
 There’s everything from superheroes to anime character costumes in store, many of which are also available to rent.
 More »

-On Yonge between Bloor and Wellesley, Reflections is a superb source for throwback outfits.
+On Gerrard East, Reflections is a superb source for throwback outfits.
 Though the shop sometimes also stocks pre-packaged costumes, the real finds here include authentic furs, new and vintage corsets, flapper and showgirl dresses, and tons of vintage leather.
 Family owned and operated, staff are usually keen to help customers find pieces to complete their Halloween looks.
 More »

 To buy or rent, Candy’s got your Chewbacca and Wilma Flintstone needs covered.
 The Mount Pleasant shop has a good selection of options in-store and an even bigger array online, with costumes as intricate as a Renaissance queen gown to the smallest details of a stick-on goatee.
 Candy’s has ample Halloween props too, including the obligatory witch’s broom, and jumbo plastic rats for your roommate's pillow.
 More »